 The facts in the matter were complex.

-The minority shareholder had owned their shares for many years and had previously won an oppression suit, requiring another party to buy them.
-However, the would-be buyer became insolvent and that sale fell through.
+For many years, the minority shareholder had owned their shares and had previously won an oppression suit, requiring another party to buy them.
+However, the would-be buyer became insolvent, and that sale fell through.

-Later, a director of the company became the majority shareholder and brought the company back “into the black”; doing hard work in the years 2009 to 2012 to improve the company’s financial performance.
+Later, a company director became the majority shareholder and brought the company back “into the black”; doing hard work in the years 2009 to 2012 to improve the company’s financial performance.

 From this time, that director was paid substantial fees.

-When thinking about a company’s shares, or how to structure your affairs, it is important to get expert advice to avoid the difficult situation that the minority shareholder found themselves in, described above.
+When thinking about a company’s shares or structuring your affairs, it is essential to get expert advice to avoid the problematic situation that the minority shareholder found themselves in, described above.

 Interested in learning more on Corporate & Commercial Law?